LittleNogueira/springraphql/README.md

 Is required <a href="https://docs.docker.com/docker-for-windows/install/" target="_blank" >Docker</a>, <a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank" >JDK</a> and <a href="https://maven.apache.org/" target="_blank" >Maven</a>

-After clone this project, enter in folder of project and execute the followings commands.
+After clone this project, enter in the folder of the project and execute the followings commands.

 ```
 cd /path/project/springraphql